knokko/custom-items-gradle/README.md

 ### shared-code
 This module contains the code that is used by both the Editor and the plug-in.

+### dummy-ce-api
+This is a module that mimics the part of the API of the Crazy Enchantments plug-in that is needed for this plug-in.
+This module is only supposed to be used for compilation, and should never be exported.
+All method signatures of this module match those of the real Crazy Enchantments API, but the implementation is useless.
+This module should be removed as soon as Crazy Enchantments has a proper maven repository.

 ## Development
 ### Getting started
 #### BuildTools